ermyas/sgnv2/docs/sgnd/sgnd_query_staking_validator.md

 ## sgnd query staking validator

-Query a validator

-### Synopsis

-Query details about an individual validator.

-Example:
-$ <appd> query staking validator sgnvaloper1gghjut3ccd8ay0zduzj64hwre2fxs9ldmqhffj
+query validator info by validator ETH address

 ```
-sgnd query staking validator [validator-addr] [flags]
+sgnd query staking validator [validator-eth-addr] [flags]
 ```

 ### Options

 ```
       --height int   Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help         help for validator
-      --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
-  -o, --output string   Output format (text|json) (default "text")
 ```

 ### Options inherited from parent commands